neroll-2021/strex/README.md

 }
 ```

 `std::string strex::from_regex(std::string_view regex)` will parse the regular expression **every time** it is called.
-If you want to generate multiple strings based on the same regular expression, you should use `strex::compiled_regex` to reduce unnecessary parsing.
+If you want to generate multiple strings based on the same regular expression, you should use `strex::ParsedRegex` to reduce unnecessary parsing.

 ```c++
 #include <print>